Little Known Root with Anabolic Activity Leads to Increased Lean Muscle Mass and Improved Work Capacity

 Maral root may increase the risk of bleeding so beware when taking drugs or other supplements that thin the blood.

-May interact with other supplements and drugs with similar effects in unknown ways.
-This includes anabolics, antibacterials, anticarcogenics, antidepressants, antifungals, antioxidants, antiulcer, ant anxiety, cardiovascular, erectile dysfunction, immune system, hormonal, weight loss herbs and supplements and more.
+As maral root is not heavily researched, side effects and contraindications may occur, with it interacting with other supplements and drugs with similar effects in unknown ways.
+This includes anabolics, antibacterials, anti cacogenics, antidepressants, antifungals, antioxidants, antiulcer, ant-anxiety, cardiovascular, erectile dysfunction, immune system, hormonal, weight loss herbs and supplements and more.

 By ordering and consuming maral root you accept and acknowledge that this herb has not been fully studied and is not intended to treat or cure any disease by the FDA.